 Without vaccination:

-- Feline Panleukopenia has a mortality rate of up to 90% in kittens
+- Feline Panleukopenia has a very high mortality rate in kittens

 - Feline Leukemia compromises the immune system and often leads to cancer

-The good news: core vaccines are highly effective at preventing these diseases.
+The good news: core vaccines work very well against these diseases.

 Core vs. Non-Core Vaccines